How to apply hair colour on your own — 5 lessons I've learned from my DIY hair dye jobs

 So, I opted to consult a salon that specialised in hair colour.
 During my very long consultation, I was informed that although some parts of my hair would take to cool-toned colours like blue or purple, there were too many splotchy parts with overly-warm undertones.

-In the meantime, I could cover the botched job better with warm colours.
-So, I went for pink and orange and slathered myself in assorted hair masks waiting for the condition of my hair to improve enough and eventually left with the electric blue hair of my dreams!
+In the meantime, I could cover the botched job better with warm-toned dyes.
+The key here was to use super bright reds, pinks and oranges—the brighter the dye, the more even it looks on an uneven bleached base.
+So, I went for a pink and orange dip dye and slathered myself in assorted hair masks, waiting for the condition of my hair to improve enough to return to the colour salon.
+Six months later, I eventually left with the electric blue hair of my dreams!

 Be wary of blue

 Something I had to learn the hard way is that if you decide to dye your hair blue, you should be prepared to stick with it for a very, very long time.
-In total, I had blue hair for five months and for around three of those months, my hair was better described as bright turquoise.
+In total, I had blue hair for five months (no touch-ups), and for around three of those months, my hair was better described as bright turquoise (with a murky green-brown transition).

 This one is a no-brainer.
 Bleach is incredibly damaging and will leave you with extremely porous, dry hair.
 This is why we minimise the amount of damage done by only bleaching *just enough*.
 Once the damage is done, keeping on top of your hair care routine by regularly conditioning and applying hair masks will keep your hair looking and feeling its best.